 #EveryoneDeservesCare shares real stories from disabled Ohioans that have been affected by the Direct Care Workforce Crisis in order to educate the population and those in power to make change on the dire nature of this issue.
 Direct Care Workers are people who provide home care services, such as certified nurses, home health aides, personal care aides, caregivers and companions.
 Factors contributing to a lack of care for disabled Ohioans range from low-pay, inadequate incentives to remain in a care field, and lack of sufficient funding for service systems.
 Due to the impact of the crisis, disabled Ohioans have gone without their basic needs and wants being met for years.
 Many have either been forced into nursing facilities or other institutions or have endured a lower quality of life and risks to their health and safety.

-If you would like to share your story for this series, please visit our webpage at https://bit.ly/3HFz6rz or reach out to our Community Engagement Coordinator, Alexia Kemerling at firstname.lastname@example.org.
+If you would like to share your story for this series, please fill out this survey https://www.surveymonkey.com/r/EDC-ShareYourStory

 All stories and information published in this series have been shared with explicit consent.